danielperecz/password_generator/README.md

-# Password Generator
+# String Generator
-Generate a random password of length *n*.
+Generate a random string of length *n*.
+Please note this is not a fancy cryptographic code; in fact it's whacky.
+This excercise was done purely for fun / as an experiment.
+However I do use this generator for creating passwords, it's perfectly fine for that purpose.

 ## Usage
-The script requires one command line argument in the form `generate_pw.py n`. *n* being an integer.
+The script requires one command line argument in the form `genstr.py n`. *n* being an integer.

 ## Example output
 *n* = 16